-You can expect to get stronger, see positive changes in your physique, reduce your stress levels, lose body fat and by the end of it all feel more confident with your new look!
+You will get stronger, see positive changes in your physique, reduce your stress levels, lose body fat and by the end of it all feel more confident with your new look!

-There are more effective, interesting and time efficient ways to lose body fat, running on a treadmill for 2 hours a day will not deliver the results that you want.
+There are more effective, interesting and time efficient ways to lose body fat than running on a treadmill for 2 hours a day.

 Frequently Asked Questions: